 - History View: See how the metric has changed in the past.
 Learn more about how to change how often the snapshots update.

 - Chart Type: See what your metric would look like with other compatible chart types.

 - Date Range and Grouping: You can change the date range for the data that the chart is displaying.
 If the metric is based on a date range, you can group the data by day, week, month, and quarter.

-- Chart Filters: Filter the data being used in the chart.
+- Custom Filters: Filter the data being used in the chart.